 - The appropriate Faculty Dean.

-If the programme development team have difficulty in meeting the conditions specified by the evaluation panel, they should report this to the CRG, giving reasons, within five working days of receiving the PEM report.
-Otherwise, the programme development team should submit to the CRG, within 10 working days of receipt of the report (or a date approved by the CRG):
+If the programme development team has difficulty in meeting the conditions specified by the evaluation panel, it should report this to Academic Affairs, giving reasons, within five working days of receiving the PEM report.
+Otherwise, the programme development team should submit to the Academic Affairs at email@example.com, within 10 working days of receipt of the report (or a date communicated by Academic Affairs):

 - The PEM report.

 - A final version of the programme specification(s) and module template(s), or other documentation incorporating such amendments as are required to meet the PEM’s conditions.

 - A brief paper indicating the nature of the amendments and page/paragraph referencing within the relevant document.